greenbone/gvm-tools/docs/scripting.rst

 See :command:`create_target` command for all `details
 <https://docs.greenbone.net/API/OMP/omp.html#command_create_target>`__.

-Now a task can be created using the default *Full and Fast* scan config with UUID :token:`daba56c8-73ec-11df-a475-002264764cea` and the previously generated target.
+2. Create a task using the default *Full and Fast* scan configuration with UUID :token:`daba56c8-73ec-11df-a475-002264764cea` and the previously generated
+   target:

 .. code-block:: shell